-- If you are trying to add someone to a study team and her/his name is not appearing in ARROW, please see this FAQ on How to Find Personnel in ARROW.
+- If you are trying to add someone to a study team and her/his name is not appearing in ARROW, please see this FAQ on Document 16991 is unavailable at this time..

 - Per the HS-IRBs' Personnel Change Guidance, study teams do NOT need to wait for a personnel change to be approved for new personnel to start study activities if ALL of the following are true:

 - A personnel change has been submitted to the IRB for review;

 - The personnel do not have a financial conflict of interest related to the study as defined under the UW-Madison Conflict of Interest Policy;